evga/retard.js/README.md

   - 2-way data-bind with specific elements
   - ...

-> [!IMPORTANT]
-> Using `v.value` directly DOES NOT trigger reactivity

-> [!NOTE]
-> Other frameworks have additional methods/options like `untrack` to allow reading the value without triggering reactivity.
-This is not needed here, just access `v.value` directly.

 ### <a name='ReactiveValues'></a>Reactive Values

 A reactive value is any value that is wrapped inside a `ReactiveValue` object.